Lightweight Latent Reasoning for Narrative Tasks: Results

 \subsection{Does LiteReason Improve RL Efficiency?}

 \autoref{tab:rl_gen_tokens} shows the number of tokens generated \emph{during RL training} with and without LiteReason.
-As can be seen, \textbf{LiteReason requires significantly fewer tokens during RL training}.
-Although we train for the \emph{same} number of steps and samples, LiteReason uses significantly fewer tokens, 52.8\% fewer on the Flawed Fictions task (29M vs. 61.4M) and 49.5\% fewer on the NCP task (54.9M vs. 108.8M).
+We find \textbf{LiteReason requires significantly fewer tokens during RL training}.
+Although we train for the \emph{same} number of steps and samples, LiteReason uses significantly fewer tokens, 52.8\% fewer on the Flawed Fictions task (29M vs. 61M) and 49.5\% fewer on the NCP task (55M vs. 109M).

 In addition to requiring fewer tokens during training, \autoref{tab:combined_method_comparisons} shows that our method also generates substantially fewer tokens during inference: 77\% fewer on the NCP task and 92\% fewer on Flawed Fictions, relative to the base model.
+Our method is also faster in practice; our wall-clock analysis in \autoref{tab:qwen25_wallclock} shows time-per-example is lower in both single item and large batch settings.

-Taken together, our results in \autoref{tab:combined_method_comparisons} and \autoref{tab:rl_gen_tokens} demonstrate that \textbf{LiteReason guides RL to more efficient solutions}.
-When compared against the RL-Trained model, LiteReason produces traces~73\% and 70\%~smaller.
-Despite their small size, our method still achieves 96\% of the performance \textit{gains} on the Flawed Fictions task compared to non-latent RL Training, and 69\% for NCP.
-This tradeoff between performance and inference cost is further explored in \autoref{sec:performance_cost_curves} and shown in \autoref{fig:flawed_fiction_pareto} and \autoref{fig:ncp_pareto} for Flawed Fictions and NCP respectively.
-Compared to other methods, we perform significantly closer to the RL-Trained model, while improving on token efficiency.
+Taken together, our results in Tables~\ref{tab:combined_method_comparisons}--\ref{tab:qwen25_wallclock} demonstrate that \textbf{LiteReason guides RL to more efficient solutions}.
+When compared against the RL-Trained model, LiteReason produces traces 73\% smaller on Flawed Fictions and 70\% smaller on NCP.
+Despite this, our method still achieves 96\% of the performance \textit{gains} on Flawed Fictions and 69\% on NCP relative to non-latent RL training.
+The performance--cost tradeoff is shown in \autoref{fig:flawed_fiction_pareto} and \autoref{fig:ncp_pareto}, and further discussed in \autoref{sec:performance_cost_curves}.
+LiteReason thus sits on the same Pareto frontier as the RL-Trained model, while all other methods fall well behind on performance.